antonina220590/JSFE2023Q4/typescript-essentials/index.md

 In this module we also received more comprehensive knowledges how to implement generics not only to viriables but also to interfaces and classes.

 7. **Work with External Libraries in TypeScript**:

 This module provides us with information how to organize TS code using modules and also how to compile TS modules.
 As we know from JS modules let us organize our code and make it more convenient for us and other programmers.
 And also it helps us to avoid naming conflicts.
+Also this module provides us with the practical skills how to access external libraries.
+This is very new for me as I've never did it before.

+8. **Organize Code with Namespaces in TypeScript**:

+This module introduces us with the namespaces.
+Namespace is kind of analogue of modules.
+It also lets us organize our code by grouping related code together and this code is executed in local scope.
+However, modules have some additional benefits in comparison to namespaces.
+For example in modules we can re-export components and provides better code reuse.
+So, namespaces are good probably good for small projects that do not require big amount of code and logic.
+Even the module by itself reccomends to use modules.